DevOpsLab/kafka-streams-docker/README.md

 > `docker-compose stop` (rather than `down`), and subsequently `docker-compose start` (rather than `up`) to re-start the
 > same cluster again.

-**Mac and Windows users only:**: If you also want to shutdown the Docker Machine:
+**Mac and Windows users only:** If you also want to shutdown the Docker Machine:

 ```shell
 # Option 1: Gracefully stop it but don't throw it away.